 The proposal would allow the city of Brooklyn Park or its economic development authority to establish no more than two redevelopment tax increment financing (TIF) districts in three locations: the Village Creek Area, the 610/Zane Area, and the Biotech Area.
 Each location has its own defined area within which a TIF district may be created.
 Any districts established under this authority would have special rules that apply that would exclude it from requirements for establishing a redevelopment district and exclude it from certain rules on the use of increment.
-The authority to request certification of any district under this proposal expires December 31, 2030, except for districts in the Village Creek Area, where authority expires December 31, 2031.
+The authority to request certification of any district under this proposal expires December 31, 2031.